-TASK 1: TOWN PLANNING AND COMMUNICATION

-Estimated Time: 2 Months
+TASK 1: TOWN PLANNING AND COMMUNICATION Estimated Time: 6 Months

 Tazewell County will procure a design consultant team with qualifications to successfully complete the work, including engineering (PE) and floodplain management (CFM) credentials.
-The consultant will engage with Town staff to determine roles and responsibilities for planning and public outreach activities.
-Outreach activities will allow for dialogue with property owners, residents, and stakeholders to ensure all are informed of measures planned and taken to improve local flood hazard resilience. outreach efforts with a targeted focus on reaching low-income, socially vulnerable, and other disadvantaged or previously un-engaged groups to address socioeconomic inequities and enhance equity.
+The consultant will engage Town of Bluefield staff to determine roles and responsibilities for planning and managing the proposed study.
+Part of this task is determining what the town needs and setting clear goals and timelines.
+The consultant will schedule necessary coordination with town staff to ensure all planning and activities are clearly defined.
+Activities may include stakeholder identification and engagement, resource allocation and budgeting, data collection and analysis, and monitoring and evaluation.
+Outreach efforts with a targeted focus on reaching low-income, socially vulnerable, and other disadvantaged or previously unengaged groups to address socioeconomic inequities and enhance equity.

-Deliverable: Consultant contract, list of stakeholders, and engagement plan
+Deliverables: Consultant contract, project management plan, list of stakeholders, and engagement plan